cslr1126/messages/README.md

+## Overview

-This is a React App for Liferay
+This is a React App that has been adapted to run in Liferay DXP using, for details see <a href="https://help.liferay.com/hc/en-us/articles/360035467712-Adapting-Existing-Apps-to-Run-on-Liferay-DXP" target="_self">Liferay Tooling</a>

 ![Screenshot](screenshot.png)

-## Available Scripts
+## Available Scripts for React

 In the project directory, you can run: